-- A7.
-Rainfall Monitoring.
+47. Rainfall Monitoring.
 Detailed analysis of precipitation data is necessary as a companion to the flow monitoring results to fully update the hydraulic model's response to rainfall and evaluate compliance with the Performance Criteria.
 Precipitation data of interest consists of total rainfall depth, duration, intensity and event distribution.
-Precipitation data will be sampled at 5-minute to 15-minute intervals to correspond with flow metering time steps. - 48.
-The source of rainfall data will be rainfall gauges installed at an average density of not less than one gauge per 5 square miles throughout the Unified Government wastewater sewer service area to analyze SSO and Pump Station overflows to evaluate compliance with the SSS Performance Criteria in Table 1.2 of this IOCP.
-To analyze pre- and post-construction project performance data, the source of rainfall data will be rainfall gauges, including some permanent rainfall gauges, installed at an average density of not less than one per 5 square miles in the wastewater basin tributary to each project.
+Precipitation data will be sampled at 5-minute to 15-minute intervals to correspond with flow metering time steps.

+48. The source of rainfall data will be rainfall gauges installed at an average density of not less than one gauge per 5 square miles throughout the Unified Government wastewater sewer service area to analyze SSO and Pump Station overflows to evaluate compliance with the SSS Performance Criteria in Table 1.2 of this IOCP.
+To analyze preand post-construction project performance data, the source of rainfall data will be rainfall gauges, including some permanent rainfall gauges, installed at an average density of not less than one per 5 square miles in the wastewater basin tributary to each project.
 Additional rainfall data for localized, small-scale construction projects will be predominantly temporary rainfall gauges placed within the sewer service areas directly tributary to the flow monitoring area during the monitoring period.
-The Unified Government shall utilize the same rainfall gauge locations for post-construction monitoring that were utilized for baseline or other pre-construction monitoring to the maximum extent practicable.
+The Unified Government shall utilize the same rainfall gauge locations for post-construction monitoring to the maximum extent practicable.